DOI-ONRR/doi-extractives-data/research/sprint-hautyhagfish/sprint-hautyhagfish_interview-script.md

 Brief introduction – share your name and a description of your general duties on the USEITI team.

 Very brief discussion of the **purpose** of today's test:  "My goal today is to get a general understanding of you and how you might (or might not!) be interested in natural resource extraction in the U.S. This isn't a test to see how much you know, and there are no right or wrong answers.
-We're designing a website that hopes to help people understand how mineral mining and oil and gas production works in the U.S. so we're talking to people to learn what they might be interested in.
-All feedback is anonymous, and the test should take about 15 to 30 minutes of your time."
+We're designing a website that hopes to help people understand how mineral mining and oil and gas production works in the U.S. All feedback is anonymous, and the test should take about 15 to 30 minutes of your time."

-## Main questions
+## Question outline

 1. "OK.
 First of all, can you tell me about your job?"